nwfsc-timeseries/nwfsc-timeseries.github.io/_posts/2000-01-04-publications.md

 icon: img/logo2.png
 ---

-## NWFSC Publications related to multivariate time-series analysis
+## Our publications related to multivariate time-series analysis

 This is a selection of NWFSC papers using MARSS modeling.
 See our <a href="https://nwfsc-timeseries.github.io/#contact">individual websites</a> for our publications on other topics.